 How many times have you admired a beautiful spike of gladiolus, or an eye popping arrangement of glads, and wished you too could grow similar flowers?

 Gladiolus is a genus of perennial flowering plants.
-Due to its flower spikes, it got the name sword lily.
+Due to its flower stalks, it got the name sword lily.
 The genus comes from Asia, Mediterranean region of Europe, South Africa, and tropical Africa.

-Growing gladiolus can be done in any soil that will grow weeds, from a heavy clay to a light sand.
+Growing gladiolus can be done in any soil that will grow weeds, from a heavy clay to a light sand in your garden.

-Among the few requirements of gladiolus care, are lots of sunshine and plenty of water.
+Among the few requirements of gladioli, are lots of sunshine and plenty of water.
 One of our most widely quoted authorities says that the best fertilizer for glads is water.

 However, they as well as the weeds do much better with a fertile soil.
 A slightly acid soil seems to be to their special liking.

 It is important to select the best varieties and best gladiolus bulbs available.
 Your climate determines the varieties which will give you best results.

 Although some of the very best gladiolus flowers may be grown in Canada and Alaska, it would be asking too much to expect some varieties to mature in the short growing season there.

 Glads go from planting to flowering in 65 to 100 days, depending on variety and locality.
 Begin planting in the spring as soon as the trees begin to leaf out.